 - Nursing students learn from nurse and physician colleagues in obstetrics, pediatrics, and on medical-surgical floors, among other areas;

 - Athletic training and exercise and movement science students take advantage of experience with emergency medicine services, nutritionists, physical therapists, and surgeons; and

 - Communication sciences and disorders students observe clinicians working with patients with acute and chronic speech, language, hearing, and swallowing conditions.

 Our graduate students in physical therapy, nursing and communication sciences and disorders have extraordinary opportunities to support the needs of patients and their families following health challenges such as stroke, orthopedic surgery, cancer treatment and traumatic brain injury.
 They also learn from and provide support in primary care to facilitate health outcomes through prevention and rehabilitation.
 These student-clinician relationships provide an unparalleled opportunity to develop integrated strategies for whole patient care that students will carry into their careers.

 Together, the College of Nursing and Health Sciences, the College of Medicine and the University of Vermont Medical Center and Health Network represent a model for integrated health care services and a powerful interprofessional knowledge network able to provide holistic, innovative, and accessible health care, and health care education of the highest caliber – now, and for the future.

-Patricia Prelock, PhD, is dean of the College of Nursing and Health Sciences, professor of communication sciences & disorders, and professor of pediatrics in the University of Vermont College of Medicine at The University of Vermont Medical Center.
+Patricia Prelock, PhD, is dean of the College of Nursing and Health Sciences, professor of communication sciences & disorders, and professor of pediatrics in the Larner College of Medicine at UVM at The University of Vermont Medical Center.